ncphillips/crowdstudy/README.md

 ## Experiments
-Each experiment is represent by an Express application located in the `experiments` directory.
+Each experiment is represented by an Express app located in the `experiments` directory.
+These experiments are mounted on a URL which corresponds to the experiment name.

+### App Structure
+Experiment sub-applications have the following structure:

+    example_experiment/
+        views/
+            index.jsx
+        app.js
+        controllers.js
+        routes.js

 ## Using CrowdStudy
 To run the CrowdStudy server:

-    $ grunt
+    grunt | bunyan -o short